Many churches offer their premises for hire to outside groups and organisations.

 The hiring of church premises to children’s groups is a common scenario for many churches and the PCC should refer to the Diocesan Child Protection Guidelines, and/or the Diocesan Child Protection Adviser, for specific advice and guidance on this matter.

-We do, however, consider it good practice for the PCC to obtain written confirmation from any such group that it has a child protection policy and that it uses the Criminal Records Bureau Disclosure Service.
+We do, however, consider it good practice for the PCC to obtain written confirmation from any such group that it has a child protection policy and that it uses the Disclosure and Barring Service.